rust-lang/rust/guide.md

 First, we need to figure out what to analyze.
-To do this, we run `cargo metadata` to learn about Cargo packages for current workspace and dependencies, and we run `rustc --print sysroot` and scan sysroot to learn about crates like `std`.
+To do this, we run `cargo metadata` to learn about Cargo packages for current workspace and dependencies, and we run `rustc --print sysroot` and scan the "sysroot" (the directory containing the current Rust toolchain's files) to learn about crates like
+`std`.
 Currently we load this configuration once at the start of the server, but it should be possible to dynamically reconfigure it later without restart.